27TH BOMBARDMENT GROUP

 The 27th Bomb Group was initially equipped with B-18's.
 They escaped in these B-18's from Clark Field in the Philippines through Tarakan to Darwin arriving on 22 December 1941, the same day that the Pensacola Convoy arrived in Brisbane.

 Gustave M. Heiss, Jr., was one of the members of the Group who flew out of Manila the night of December 17/18, 1941, in two B-18s and one C-39.
-Heiss was the pilot of one of the B-18s, and one of his passengers down to Tarakan, Koepang, and Darwin was Col. Davies.
+Heiss was the pilot of one of the B-18s, and one of his passengers down to Tarakan, Koepang, and Darwin was Col. James H. Davies.
 Heiss's co-pilot was Tim Timlin.
 Gus Heiss also piloted one of the B-25s on the Royce Mission to the Philippines.
 His co-pilot then was Ed Townsend.
 Townsend died in a non-combat crash in Australia.
 Guss Heiss was eventually killed when his B-25 went down in the Coral Sea between Hood and Kepple points returning from a mission to Milne Bay on 4 September 1942.